What is Footfall? Understanding Its Importance and Measurement Methods

 Commercial Real Estate Decisions

 Property developers and investors analyze foot traffic patterns to identify prime locations for new businesses and assess property values.
+Footfall data helps landlords justify rental prices based on traffic volume.

 Retail Site Selection